100+ Fun Things to Do With Kids at Home (All Ages)

 27. Write a short story or comic book together.

-28. Try a new type of dance with YouTube tutorials – ballet, hip hop, or salsa.
+28. Try a new type of dance with a video tutorial.

 29. Have a family movie night.
-Here are 10 of our all-time favorites.
+Here are 10 family-friendly movies to stream.

-31. Have a family music night with instruments or singing.
+31. Have a family music night with instruments, pots, pans or singing.

-33. Make shadow puppets and create stories with them on a wall.
+33. Make shadow puppets and create stories on the wall.

 37. Put on a puppet show using socks or paper bags.